Home Page

 Welcome to All Saints' Church Kilham Website.

-Kilham is a village and a civil parish in the East Riding of Yorkshire, England.
+Kilham is a village in the East Riding of Yorkshire, England.
 It is situated about 5 miles (8.0 km) north-east of Driffield town centre.
 According to the 2001 UK census, Kilham parish had a population of 1,010.

 Kilham was once an important market town in the Yorkshire Wolds, bigger and more important than Driffield at one time.
 It held annual trading fairs and had a large number of businesses and a considerable population.
 The town declined in size and status following the building of the Driffield Navigation, which took trade away from Kilham to nearby Driffield.